Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement Learning: Experiments

-We adopt DG-VQA for training more robust VQA models as a data augmentation process.
-To validate it, an extra data augmentation experiment is conducted, where we keep the correct alternative of each question and swap the original incorrect choices to the generated distractors.
-MCB and RevisitedVQA are better suited for this setting since they take both correct and incorrect alternatives into consideration while training, while TellingVQA only takes the correct answer as input.
-We re-train the two VQA multiple-choice models on two settings: 1) adversarial examples alone, 2) the union of these examples and the original training data.
-As a control group, we adopt the VQA models which are trained on the original data alone.
-Here, adversarial examples are produced by our MLPR + Pre-train method, which has been shown the most effective.
+To answer RQ2, we utilize generated distractors as the augmented data to train more robust VQA models.
+In particular, we keep the correct answer of each input question image pair and swap the original distractors to the generated ones.
+MCB and RevisitedVQA are better suited for this setting since they take both correct and incorrect choices into consideration while training, while TellingVQA only takes the correct answer as input.
+Hence, we re-train MCB and RevisitedVQA models from scratch under two settings: 1) generated distractors alone; 2) the mixup of original and generated distractors.
+As a control group, we adopt the VQA models trained on the original distractors alone.
+All distractors are produced by our \ourmodel-warmup, which has been shown the most effective DG-VQA model.

-Figure \ref{fig:augment} reports the results, where x-axis indicates on which dataset the models are trained. $[O]$ and $[A]$ refer to the original data and the augmented data respectively.
+Figure \ref{fig:augment} reports the results, where the x-axis denotes on which training set the models are trained, and the y-axis denotes the model performance in terms of accuracy. $[O]$ and $[A]$ refer to the original data and the augmented data respectively.
 And $0.5[O]+0.5[A]$ denotes $50\%$ of all questions' incorrect alternatives are replaced by the generated distractors.
-Different bars indicate the VQA accuracy that models can achieve on a specific dataset.
-At first glance, we find that data augmentation training improve the models' performance on adversarial examples.
-However, it hurts the performance on the original test data.
-Models trained on the union of augmented and original data achieves the best performance with minimal $Acc@[O]$ drop of $1.1\%$ and highest $Acc@[A]$ improvement by $27.9\%$.
+Different bars indicate the VQA accuracy that models can achieve on a specific testing set, \textit{e.g.} the green bar denotes MCB model testing on the original distractors, while the orange bar denotes MCB models testing on the generated distractors.
+At first glance, we find that data augmentation training improves the models' performance on generated distractors.
+However, it hurts the model performance on the original test data.
+We observe a similar pattern for models trained solely on original distractors.
+As a balance, models trained on the union of augmented and original data achieve the best performance with the minimum $Acc@[O]$ drop of $1.1\%$ and the highest $Acc@[A]$ improvement by $27.9\%$.
 These results demonstrate the effectiveness of DG-VQA for training more robust VQA models.